 Of course, it also creates disappointed and frustrated would-be home buyers, who might ultimately give up on the market altogether.

 A home seller who advertises that he or she is using transparent pricing is essentially saying, "The price I've listed is really, truly a price I could accept for this property."
 Buyers who can afford that price can tour the house with some confidence, knowing that, in the absence of an all-out bidding war, it's worth their time to put in an offer at or near the price listed.

-Buyers can also feel comfortable that the seller is unlikely to counteroffer at a higher price (though the seller can certainly counteroffer on other terms of the bid, such as closing date or to add or remove a contingency from the contract).
+Buyers can also feel hopeful that the seller won't counteroffer at a higher price.
+Still, a counteroffer on price remains possible, particularly in a situation where multiple bids come in regardless of the seller's efforts to set a realistic price.
+Also, the seller can always counteroffer on other terms of the bid, such as closing date or to add or remove a contingency from the contract.
 (See Home Buying Timeline: From Offer to Purchase Contract for more on this part of the process.)

 Transparent pricing doesn't exist in most parts of the United States.
 And there are definitely regions where the list price is normally a price the seller will accept without having to separately advertise its transparency!

 What's more, transparent pricing is still rare in areas of the country where it is being used.
 Nevertheless, in the right situation, advertising that the price is a transparent one can benefit both sellers and buyers who want to come to a quick and clear understanding over a home sale.